oliver006/redis_exporter/README.md

 If running [Redis Sentinel](https://redis.io/topics/sentinel), it may be desirable to view the metrics of the various cluster members simultaneously.
 For this reason the dashboard's drop down is of the multi-value type, allowing for the selection of multiple Redis.
 Please note that there is a  caveat; the single stat panels up top namely `uptime`, `total memory use` and `clients` do not function upon viewing multiple Redis.

 ## Using the mixin
 There is a set of sample rules, alerts and dashboards available in [redis-mixin](contrib/redis-mixin/)

+## Upgrading from 0.x to 1.x

+[PR #256](https://github.com/oliver006/redis_exporter/pull/256) introduced breaking changes which were released as version v1.0.0.

+If you only scrape one Redis instance and use command line flags `--redis.address` and `--redis.password` then you're most probably not affected.
+Otherwise, please see [PR #256](https://github.com/oliver006/redis_exporter/pull/256) and [this README](https://github.com/oliver006/redis_exporter#prometheus-configuration-to-scrape-multiple-redis-hosts) for more information.

 ## Development